samuel-jimenez/GramEditor/docs/src/extensions/languages.md

 }
 ```

 You can customize the handling of the language server using several optional methods in the `Extension` trait.
 For example, you can control how completions are styled using the `label_for_completion` method.
-For a complete list of methods, see the [API docs for the Tehanu extension API](https://docs.rs/zed_extension_api).
+For a complete list of methods, see the [API docs for the Gram extension API](https://docs.rs/zed_extension_api).

 ### Multi-Language Support

-If your language server supports additional languages, you can use `language_ids` to map Tehanu `languages` to the desired [LSP-specific `languageId`](https://microsoft.github.io/language-server-protocol/specifications/lsp/3.17/specification/#textDocumentItem) identifiers:
+If your language server supports additional languages, you can use `language_ids` to map Gram `languages` to the desired [LSP-specific `languageId`](https://microsoft.github.io/language-server-protocol/specifications/lsp/3.17/specification/#textDocumentItem) identifiers:

 ```toml